Analysis | Trump’s post-election agenda: Six events, four rounds of golf, 400 tweets

 Again, that’s because he’s been busy insisting that corrupt politicians, rigged machines, sneaky Democrats and various others have been trying to steal away the election he lost by 5.6 million votes and counting.
 Those insistences have necessarily been riddled with false allegations and predictions and, as a result, have prompted a truly remarkable blizzard of warnings from Twitter itself.

 More than a quarter of Trump’s tweets or retweets since Nov.
 3 have been either flagged as misleading, identified as contradicting objective analysis, or hidden from view for Twitter users.
-On multiple occasions, the president has mentioned someone else’s tweet in one of his own tweets and both his and the other person’s tweets have been flagged as misleading.
+On multiple occasions, the president has mentioned someone else’s tweet in one of his own tweets, and both his and the other person’s tweets have been flagged as misleading.

 Many of those flagged tweets were simply video snippets of Trump making false or disputed claims or people on Fox News doing the same.
 That, of course, is one thing we can feel pretty confident that he is doing: watching Fox News.
 Hours of his time since Jan.
-20, 2017 have been dedicated to watching cable news, Fox in particular; viewership proved most regularly by Trump’s elevation on Twitter of whatever he happens to be watching.
+20, 2017, have been dedicated to watching cable news, Fox in particular, viewership proved most regularly by Trump’s elevation on Twitter of whatever he happens to be watching.

-At one point, we learned that his team called this “executive time,” unstructured time in which Trump tended to the needs of the chief executive, i.e., himself.
-Since he lost his bid for reelection, he’s had about six-and-a-half hours which didn’t fall into that category.
+At one point, we learned that his team called this “executive time,” unstructured time in which Trump tended to the needs of the chief executive, i.e. himself.
+Since he lost his bid for reelection, he’s had about 6½ hours that didn’t fall into that category.
 Since he lost his bid for reelection, his time after Jan.
-20 will entirely fall into that category.
+20 will fall entirely into that category.

-Update: As this article was being edited, Trump offered his first tweet of the day.
-It did not deal with the election but, instead, with the decision to continue an event at Arlington National Cemetery which had been canceled because of the pandemic.

 It was covered Tuesday on Fox News.

-Note: Update: As this article was being edited, Trump offered his first tweet of the day.
-It did not deal with the election but, instead, with the decision to continue an event at Arlington National Cemetery that had been canceled because of the pandemic.